package com.kousenit.hr;

 dependency injection, use of interfaces, and optional handling.
 It’s

-structured to work within a hypothetical system where Person
+structured to work within a hypothetical system where Person objects

 are stored and retrieved, and translations are performed by a